kubburdotcom/dickbouncer/README.md

 <img src="https://i.imgur.com/sb9GY9e.gif" alt="Screenshot of the application UI" />

 This is a free alternative to debouncer.com.
-That being said, Debouncer is awesome, but this is for those who just want to check a subnet once or twice.
+That being said, Debouncer is awesome, but this is for those who just want to check a subnet free of charge, and don't really care about speed.

 # use